lgalaz/fullstack-javascript/typescript/Basics_Primitives/explanation.md

-# TypeScript Basics and Primitives - Comprehensive Study Guide
+# TypeScript Basics and Primitives

 ## Introduction